 The current state of AI in appraisal

 The integration of AI in the valuation industry is still in its exploratory stages.
-Appraisers are treading carefully, strategically leveraging tech tools such as Chat GPT, Google AI, Virtual Reality (VR), Augmented Reality (AR), and drones to enhance efficiency and scale their operations.
+Appraisers are treading carefully, strategically leveraging tools such as Chat GPT, Google AI, and Microsoft Copilot to enhance efficiency and scale their operations.
 One notable application is the use of ChatGPT to expedite various aspects of appraisals, including marketing, communication, business development, and appraisal work itself.

 However, a crucial distinction exists between using AI for data organization and utilizing it for decision-making.
 As the valuation industry begins to integrate AI, it’s important to acknowledge the potential risks and need for careful consideration.
 Appraisers must ensure that AI serves as a responsible tool to uphold valuations rather than introducing unpredictability to the market.